MisterProtocol/RAND-editor/README.md

 "pres.c", for example, will print the editor "state files" in a human-readable form.
 If you're not interested in them they may simply be removed.

+The `t_xcolor` directory contains a complete distribution of the `ncurses` library, together with other small programs such as `test_keys` which may prove useful if you choose to redefine the mapping of terminal keys to editor commands via a keyboard definitions file.

 ### History